Equatorial Guinea–Spain relations: Post Independence

 In March 1977, Spain suspended diplomatic relations with Equatorial Guinea due to repression by President Nguema and his verbal attacks against the Spanish government.
 In October 1978, relations between both nations dipped to an all-time low when President Nguema, who took absolute power in the country, began to send entire families and villages to their execution or to migrant camps.
 Spain was prepared to send troops to the nation to intervene and evacuate its citizens if they were particularly targeted by President Nguema.
-In August 1979, a coup d'état was led by Lieutenant Teodoro Obiang Nguema Mbasogo, the nephew of President Nguema.
+In August 1979, a coup d'état was led by Lieutenant Teodoro Obiang Nguema Mbasogo, the nephew of President Nguema, who was captured by opposition forces executed.
 That same month, Lieutenant Obiang formerly asked the Spanish government for military assistance, however, it was refused, though Spain did extend diplomatic recognition to his government.
-That same month, President Nguema was captured by opposition forces and executed.
-Lieutenant Obiang became the second President of Equatorial Guinea.
+Obiang became the second President of Equatorial Guinea.

 Between 1979 and 1983, Spain sent Equatorial Guinea 15 million Spanish pesetas for the development of the nation.
 Relations between both nations almost severed again due to debt renegotiation in 1983 and the fact that Equatorial Guinea owed Spain over 6 million Spanish pesetas.
 Agreements were made before more drastic measures were taken.
 During the 2004 coup d'état attempt, President Obiang accused Spain of knowing about the coup attempt and for sending two Spanish warships to the region, however, Spanish Prime Minister José María Aznar denied the allegations that the ships were there to assist in the coup.